grobasoz/zigbee-firmware/XIAO-MG24/Readme.md

 #### Notes:

-The bootloader GPIO activation is via XIAO MG24 - D10 (PA5).
-Pulling low during reset will cause the device to enter the bootloader when the USB is plugged in or the (tiny) reset button pressed.
+The bootloader GPIO activation is via XIAO MG24 - D10 (PA5)

+Pulling low during reset will cause the device to enter the bootloader when the USB is plugged in or the (tiny) reset button pressed

-The following prompt is presented on a Serial Terminal (115k2, N, 8, 1).
+The following prompt is presented on a Serial Terminal (115k2, N, 8, 1)

 ```
 Gecko Bootloader v3.00.01